lawnshogan/kickstarter-analysis/README.md

 Outcomes Based on Goals

-- The campaigns that failed had less than $1,000 pledged.
+- The campaigns that failed had had higher goals that could not be met.
-- The campaigns that succeeded had over $5,000 pledged.

 It would be interesting to see which of these are still active and profiting, which could be used in another analysis in itself.